How Long Does It Take to Become a Medical Assistant? Length of School, Training Programs, & Certification

 How Long Each Step of Becoming a Medical Assistant Takes

 Here is a general timeline for becoming a medical assistant.
-Keep in mind that the actual time it will take may vary depending on the program you enroll in.
+Reminder that the actual time it will take may vary depending on the program you enroll in.

 1. Earn your high school diploma or GED (4 years).
 This is the minimum requirement for becoming a medical assistant.
-You will need to satisfy this in order to enroll in a program.
+You will need to satisfy this to enroll in a program.

 2. Register for a medical assistant training program or school (1 day).
 Make sure that you have all the needed paperwork and that you pay all the necessary fees.